attiliocaravelli/fibonacci/README.md

 # Data models:
 ***BigInteger for input/output***
 The Fibonacci sequence numbers are limited only by the memory available (-Xmx opt)
-I programmed it with a view to greater flexibility, scalability and reusability of the code
+I programmed it with a prospective view to greater flexibility, scalability and reusability of the code

 # Approach based on the Golden Ratio:
 **Task n.1**